Skip to main content

 Build

-The Kettlebell One Legged Deadlift is a unilateral free-weight exercise where one leg stays grounded while the other moves back as the kettlebell lowers toward the floor.
-The setup reduces base of support, forcing the body to manage load with precision and stability rather than relying on symmetrical stance.
+The Kettlebell One Legged Deadlift is a unilateral exercise where one leg stays grounded while the other moves back as the kettlebell lowers toward the floor.
+Kettlebell exercises produce distinct muscle activation patterns, particularly in the posterior chain (Lyons et al., 2017), and the single-leg stance amplifies the demand on the glutes, hamstrings, and stabilizing muscles.

-The movement mainly targets the glutes and hamstrings of the working leg, while the core and upper back work to keep the body steady and aligned.
-Because the load is held in one hand, the exercise also challenges balance and side-to-side control, making small shifts in weight immediately noticeable.
+The movement mainly targets the glutes and hamstrings of the working leg, while the core and upper back work to keep the body aligned.
+Single-handed kettlebell loading changes sagittal plane kinematics compared to bilateral versions (Van Gelder et al., 2015), which means balance and side-to-side control are heavily challenged throughout each repetition.

 1. Stand tall with feet hip-width apart, holding a kettlebell in your right hand with an overhand grip close to your body.